THEWHITEBOY503/phue-rainbow/README.md

 ## ...desired file?
 Which do I choose?
 You see, there's a couple different effects I've laid out.

+- `colors.py` - Cycles through the rainbow in order.
+Ya know, ROYGBIV!
+Or something similar to it.
+- `rainbow.py` - Generates a random color based on RGB value and sends it to the group of lights.
+- `rainbowXY.py` - Generates a random color based on XY colorspace value and sends it to the group of lights.
+- `flash.py` - Generates a new random color for each light in the group of lights using the RGB algorithm.
+- `flashXY.py` - Generates a new random color for each light in the group of lights using the XY algorithm.

 ## Sponsor
 This is free, open source software I wrote in my spare time when I was bored and sick one day, and I'm very happy to offer a free solution to a problem Phillips introduced after the fact.
-If you find this program useful to you that you feel like donating, you should consider sponsoring me on GitHub by clicking that neat little button on the sidebar!
+If you find this program useful enough to you that you feel like donating, you should consider sponsoring me on GitHub by clicking that neat little button on the sidebar!
 Alternatively, I ask that you consider sponsoring one of the developers of phue instead!
 While I can't find a way to donate directly to the phue team, there are several developers on the team who probably have sponsorships open.